 As a fresher, an individual can make between Rs 3-5 lakh per annum.
 The salary depends on numerous factors such as work expertise, company location, academic background, etc. After attaining expertise, you can make between Rs 3 to 6 lakh per annum.

 An MBA with a specialization in HR is a successful discipline amongst companies, consultancies, and other business organizations.
 Taking HR as a profession after an MBA can be a pleasant venture.
 They trade with expertise acquisition and get the most reliable workforce for the organization with proficient and competent employees.

 After completing your MBA in HR, you can explore plentiful career opportunities in different sectors and industries.
 With an MBA in Human Resource Management, you will be qualified for roles such as HR Manager, Senior Human Resources Consultant, Manager, HR Operations, Vice President of Human Resources, etc.

 HR is a job that consistently ranks high on lists of best professions.
 United States News & World Report lists the role of human resources specialist 17th on their record of Best Business Jobs as well as one of the 100 Best Jobs overall for 2020.

-MBA in HR is one of the most opting specializations of management courses.
+MBA in HR is one of the most opt specializations of management courses.
 It is a challenging and intriguing program of management.
-It depends on an individual’s interest, potential, and hard work that makes a person consider the job as easy or difficult.
+It depends on an individual’s interest, potential, and hard work that makes a person consider the job easy or difficult.